Skip to main content

 Designed to: Improve team collaboration, get everyone involved and moving

-Intramural sports teams are an exciting way to enhance team bonding.
-Offering the opportunity to get moving while still engaging in team strategy and planning, recreational sports leagues like flag football, softball, floor hockey, and more are well-loved team-building activities for those who like to get outside and be active.
+Intramural sports are an exciting way to enhance team bonding.
+Recreational leagues like flag football, softball, and floor hockey combine movement with team strategy and planning—well-loved options for people who like to get outside and stay active.

-Even if sports are not everyone's thing, encouraging your colleagues to watch and cheer the players on is a great way to get everyone involved and boost morale.
+Even if sports aren’t everyone’s thing, encouraging colleagues to watch and cheer the players on gets everyone involved and boosts morale.

 Small group activities

 Work with a small team?
-It’s still worth putting the effort into getting to know your colleagues.
-Here are a few of our top team-building activities for small groups, perfect for teams of ten or less.
+It’s still worth the effort to get to know your colleagues.
+Here are a few top team-building activities for groups of ten or fewer.

 Duration: 5 minutes